Water Bottles With Hand Truck

 3. Limit Non-Essential Water Usage

 Faucets that have aerators installed tend to use less water.
-Also, when available water is a concern, throw more items in the trash rather than using your garbage disposal and related water to dispose of things.
+Also, when available water is a concern, consider throwing more items in the trash rather than using your garbage disposal and related water to dispose of them.

 We all like clean cars, but we’ll need to cut back on the frequency of those driveway-based car washes.
-We can also get out the broom to clear debris from sidewalks, patios and porches, or driveways rather than using a hose.
+We can also use a broom to clear debris from sidewalks, patios, porches, or driveways, rather than using a hose.

-When you do wash cars at home, don’t leave the hose running full-time.
+When washing cars at home, don’t leave the hose running full-time.
 Have a hose with an effective shut-off nozzle so the water is only running when actually needed to rinse off the dirt or soap suds.
-Make sure you use less water than if you went to the local commercial car wash.
+Be sure to use less water than you would at a local commercial car wash.

 4. Reuse Water

 In emergency situations, every drop counts.
 Consider reusing water whenever possible.
-For example, collect and reuse water from washing dishes, laundry, or bathing for flushing toilets or watering certain plants.
+For example, collect and reuse water from washing dishes, laundry, or bathing to flush toilets or water-specific plants.
 Graywater systems can be employed to treat and reuse water for various purposes, reducing the strain on existing water supplies.
 Creative Water Storage Solutions for Emergencies

-You are also wise to use mulch in your gardens to help keep the soil moisture at a higher level.
-Using food waste materials in your compost pile can save on kitchen disposal usage and also prompt less garden chemical usage.
+You are also wise to use mulch in your gardens to help maintain a higher level of soil moisture.
+Using food waste materials in your compost pile can help reduce kitchen disposal and also minimize garden chemical usage.

 5. Harvest Rainwater